anki/cozmo-misc-sdk/arkit/README.md

 #### Install Dependencies

     $ pip3 install -r requirements.txt

-#### Configure Your Local Server
-This example uses WebSockets.
-Put your IP address and Port in config.py.
-Make sure you connect to the same IP address in the Unity app `ws://<YOUR_IP_ADDRESS:PORT>`
+#### Obtain Device IP Address

+ - Make sure the device and the machine running server are on the same wi-fi network.
+ - On your device open Settings > Wi-Fi and tap on the network name and note the "IP Address".
+ - Open "lib/config.py" and update the `IP_ADDRESS` value with your device's IP address.
+ - Make sure the `PORT` matches the port number in the Unity project (set to 8000 by default).

 #### Run the Server